zkr024/schoolLibrary/README.md

 - Go to the folder where you want to store the project, and clone the repository:
 - SSH: https://github.com/zkr024/schoolLibrary.git
-- To test any ruby file, you can run the following command in the terminal:
+- To test any ruby file, you can run the following command in the terminal after you are in the root path:
  > ruby file_Name.rb